Bridgeman Art Library v. Corel Corp.

 Bridgeman Art Library v.
 Corel Corp., 36 F. Supp.
 2d 191 (S.D.N.Y.
 1999), was a decision by the United States District Court for the Southern District of New York, which ruled that exact photographic copies of public domain images could not be protected by copyright in the United States because the copies lack originality.
-Even though accurate reproductions might require a great deal of skill, experience and effort, the key element to determine whether a work is copyrightable under US law is originality.
+Even though accurate reproductions might require a great deal of skill, experience, and effort, the key element to determine whether a work is copyrightable under US law is originality.

 Facts

-Corel Corporation sold, in the UK, the US, and Canada, a CD-ROM called "Professional Photos CD Rom masters", which contained digitized images of paintings by European masters.
+Corel Corporation sold a CD-ROM called "Professional Photos CD Rom masters" in the UK, the US, and Canada which contained digitized images of paintings by European masters.
 Corel stated that it had obtained these images from a company called "Off the Wall Images", a company that no longer existed.

 Bridgeman Art Library possessed a large library of photographs of paintings by European masters, as both transparencies and in digital form.
 The copyright terms on the paintings themselves had expired, but Bridgeman claimed that it owned a copyright on the photographs.
 It licensed copies of its photographs for a fee.